vonNord/EasyEx/README.md

     2. We could create a simpler store, without the thunk middleware nonsense for this example.
 But to be able to call web or rest services we need to be able to handle asynchronous calls, and that is what the thunk middleware gives us.
 I do not call anything asynchronously in this example, but I’ve kept it since you are going to use it anyway.
 (See the 4th example in this series.)

 > So, the user checks the checkbox in LeftComp.
 This is reported by creating an action.
 The action is run through a reducer, who updates the store for us.
-Now lets see how another component can benefit from this.
+Now let's see how another component can benefit from this.

 8. Let us take a look at RightComp: